Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/topicpapers_tsequence_3_pr.md

 </div>
 <div class='question question'>

-A wheel has $3$ different colours painted on its rim., red (R), green (G) and yellow (Y).
+A wheel has $3$ different colours painted on its rim, red (R), green (G) and yellow (Y).

 As it turns, a pattern is left on the ground.

 ![missing image](/papers/missing_image.svg)

-The first mark is yellow, and the secind mark is red, so the pattern left on the ground will be:
+The first mark is yellow, and the second mark is red, so the pattern left on the ground will be:

 Y R G Y R ...

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>A wheel has $3$ different colours painted on its rim., red (R), green (G) and yellow (Y).
+<pre class='language-latex'><code class='language-latex'>A wheel has $3$ different colours painted on its rim, red (R), green (G) and yellow (Y).
 <emptyline>
 As it turns, a pattern is left on the ground.
 <emptyline>
 %image%
 <emptyline>
-The first mark is yellow, and the secind mark is red, so the pattern left on the ground will be:
+The first mark is yellow, and the second mark is red, so the pattern left on the ground will be:
 <emptyline>
 Y R G Y R ...
 </code></pre>